infracost/infracost/.github/actions/infracost/README.md

 # infracost GitHub action

 This action runs [infracost](https://github.com/aliscott/infracost) on the provided terraform directory.
-It can be used to automatically add PR comment showing the cost estimate `diff` between a pull request and the master branch whenever a `.tf` file changes.
+It can be used to automatically add a PR comment showing the cost estimate `diff` between a pull request and the master branch whenever a `.tf` file changes.

 <img src="../../../examples/diff_screenshot.png" width=557 alt="Example screenshot" />